 Under the UK GDPR personal data must not be transferred to a country or territory outside the UK unless an adequate level of protection for the rights and freedoms of the data subject is in place in relation to the processing of that personal data.
-The UK has recognised EU/EEA member states as providing an adequate level of protection, so data transfers from the UK to the EU/EEA can continue to flow freely post-Brexit.
-Organisations that transfer data outside the EU/EEA, to countries not deemed to provide an adequate level of data protection, will need to put in place a valid data transfer mechanism (such as standard contractual clauses).
+The UK has recognised EU/EEA member states, as well as other jurisdictions such as Canada and Japan (for commercial or private sector organisations only) as providing an adequate level of protection, so data transfers from the UK to the EU/EEA can flow without the need to meet international data transfer requirements.
+Organisations that transfer data outside the EU/EEA, to countries not deemed to provide an adequate level of data protection will need to put in place a valid data transfer mechanism (such as standard contractual clauses).